-CIS 235 RPG Programming 4 Credits
+CIS 235 RPG Programming 3 Credits

-Students learn to use the IBM iSeries/400 computer system and Operations Navigator as a backdrop to the Report Program Generator (RPG) computer language.
+Students learn to use the IBM iSeries/400 computer system and the ISeries Navigator as a backdrop to the Report Program Generator (RPG) computer language.
 RPG is a procedural language used on the popular IBM iSeries/400 systems.
 This course will help prepare the student to convert and/or interface RPG code to JAVA code.
-Prerequisites: CIS 130, 165 or instructor consent
+Prerequisite: CIS 130